totaljs/flow/readme.md

     message.begin;            // {Date} when it started
     message.data;             // {Anything} user defined data
     message.completed;        // {Boolean} is sending completed?
-    message.tracking;         // {Array of Instances} all instances in order which they modified data message.parent;           // {Component} a parent instance
+    message.parent;           // {Component} a parent instance

     // Methods (private message repository):